 Vigo – Estadio Balaidos

 Vigo does share a cultural link when it comes to football however, for like many northern ports the sport was introduced to the city by British ex-patriots in the 1890’s.
 Two clubs from the city dominated the early years of Galician football with either Real Vigo Sporting Club or Real Fortuna FC winning the first 16 regional championships.
 Whilst Real Vigo Sporting Club reached the final of the Copa del Rey in 1908, the teams struggled to make a permanent impact outside of the region.
 So on 10 August 1923, following an article by local journalist and sportsman Manuel de Castro, Sporting and Fortuna merged to form Real Club Celta.
-Home matches were held at Sporting’s Campo de Coia, which was sufficiently developed to host the final of the 1922 Copa del Rey.
+Home matches were held at Sporting’s Campo de Coia, which was already sufficiently well developed to have hosted the final of the 1922 Copa del Rey between Barcelona & Real Union.
 It also hosted La Selección’s first match in Galicia, when Hungary was defeated 4-2 on 19 December 1926.
 The new club also adopted Sporting’s red shirts, but these were quickly replaced in 1924 with the now familiar sky blue.
 1924 also saw the purchase of a plot of land a few hundred yards to the south of the Campo de Coia, close to the Rio Lagares, where a private company aimed to build a new stadium.
 The club carried on at the Campo de Coia until December 1928 and saw out its stay at the old ground in style with a 13-0 rout of Deportivo La Coruña on 3 December 1928.
 The final match at Campo de Coia took place six days later and saw Celta beat Athletic Bilbao 2-1.

 The new Balaidos stadium took shape over a period of three years and was beset with financial and physical problems, including the diversion of the Rio Lagares.
 The original plans of architect Jenaro de la Fuente had to be scaled back and on opening featured a large ‘J’ shaped terrace and and simple hard standing on the two other sides.
 It was inaugurated on 30 December 1928 with a 7-0 victory over Real Union.
 Unfortunately, Celta didn’t take this form into the inaugural season of La Segunda and was relegated to the regional leagues after finishing ninth out of ten.
 Somewhat ironic, given the fuss the club kicked up about not being included in La Primera.
 Celta returned to La Segunda for the 1931/32 season and once again finishing ninth, but avoided relegation due to the expansion of the league.
 Balaidos staged its first international on 2 April 1933 with Portugal popping over the border and duly succumbing by three goals to nil.
 Form steadily improved and in 1934-35 Celta finished first in the regionalised section, but missed out on promotion, finishing third in the play-offs.
 A year later, promotion was won to La Primera, but the Civil War intervened and postponed Celta’s top flight debut.